Yellow Submarine (album): Soundtrack songs

-George Martin orchestrations
+George Martin orchestral works

 Side 2 consists of re-recordings of the symphonic film score composed by the Beatles' producer, George Martin, specifically for the album.
 The recording took place with a 41-piece orchestra over two three-hour sessions on 22 and 23 October 1968 in Abbey Road, and was edited down to the length on the LP on 22 November.

-In some of his arrangements, Martin referenced his past work with the Beatles; for example, "Sea of Time" includes what MacDonald terms "an affectionate quotation" from the Indian-styled "Within You Without You", from Sgt.
+In some of his compositions, Martin referenced his past work with the Beatles; for example, "Sea of Time" includes what MacDonald terms "an affectionate quotation" from the Indian-styled "Within You Without You", from Sgt.
 Pepper, and "Yellow Submarine in Pepperland" reprises the film's title track.
 In "Sea of Monsters", Martin included the beginning of Bach's Air on the G String, while in other selections he parodies works by Stravinsky.
 MacDonald also detects the influence of Mozart and Webern among the "classical allusions" in Martin's score.